isomerpages/moe-westspringsec/_links/School Canteen.md

 title: School Canteen
 permalink: /links/school-canteen/
 description: ""
+variant: markdown
 ---
 **Canteen Stall Advertisement**

 West Spring Secondary School is inviting applicants to operate a food stall at our school canteen.
-The stall should preferably sell Chinese Noodle Dishes (e.g., Yong Tau Foo, Vegetarian Noodles, Dry / Soup Noodles, etc.).
+The stall must sell Malay Rice Dishes.

 **Background**

-We are a single session secondary school with student enrolment of  1100 and staff strength of 130.
+We are a single session secondary school with student enrolment of  1100 and staff strength of 120.
 There are currently 6 food stalls and 1 drink/snack stall at our school.

 **Interest applicants must meet the following criteria:**